Consumer protection codes and mortgages

 Lenders must not:

 The Central Bank's Consumer Protection Code 2012 applies to the regulated activities of regulated entities operating in the State.
-(These terms are explained in the 'Definitions' chapter of the Code.)

 The Code includes requirements setting out how regulated entities must deal with and treat consumers who are in arrears on a range of loans including credit cards, personal loans and buy-to-let mortgages.
 It does not apply to mortgages on a primary residence – these are covered by the Code of Conduct on Mortgage Arrears, described above.